-'Sadly, the agent was my mum' - Sugartree unit buyer lost $60k deposit, can't settle purchase
+'Sadly, the agent was my mum' - Sugartree unit buyer lost $60K deposit, can't settle purchase

-The 24-year-old Auckland student who lost a $60,000 apartment deposit bought the place via her mum, the real estate agent who sold a Sugartree unit in the project between Union St and Nelson St.
+A 24-year-old Auckland student who lost a $60,000 deposit on an apartment deposit bought the apartment via her mother, who was the real estate agent that sold a unit in the Sugartree project between Union St and Nelson St.

-"Sadly the agent was my mum," said Bridie Campbell who used an inheritance from her father who died two years ago to put down a $60,000 deposit on the unit she cannot afford because attempts to borrow money have been unsuccessful.
+"Sadly the agent was my mum," said Bridie Campbell, who used an inheritance from her father who died two years ago to put down a $60,000 deposit on the unit she cannot afford because attempts to borrow money have been unsuccessful.

 "She did not warn me whatsoever about the difficulties I might face getting finance," Campbell complained about her mother.